rajeshranjan66/OCI_GenAI_Chatbot_Excercise/Setup_LoadBalancer.md

+L
-Lets create load balancer.
+Lets start witrh creating load balancer.
 This load balancer will be listening traffice from internet (0.0.0.0/0) on SSL port 643.
 After creating LB, will create NSG to allow port 643.
 Go to Networking -->Load Balancers -->Load Balancer, click Create Load Balancer and follow screen